Perfect pears fat free dessert is a glorious ending to a healthy meal. Sweet, caramely and creamy, it is satisfying and guilt-free!

 I always need something sweet after dinner.
 And when I'm on a healthy kick, that usually means something less-than-satisfying.
-However, I've found a guilt-free, fat-free, caramelized, creamy and spiced-to-perfection dessert that leaves me as happy as a clam!
+However, I've found a guilt-free, fat free dessert, caramelized, creamy and spiced-to-perfection treat that leaves me as happy as a clam!

 I didn't specify what variety of pear to use in this perfect pears fat-free dessert, because any variety will work.
-It can be a crisp sweet one, or a juicy Bartlett or Anjou.
+It can be a crisp-sweet one such as Bosc, Seckel or Concord, or a soft, juicy Bartlett, Comice or Anjou.
 You choose whatever looks the best at your market.
 You'll feel healthy just looking at them!

-To make these fabulous treats I sauteed the sliced side of the pears in a skillet with orange juice.
+To make a fabulous fat free dessert I sautéed the sliced side of the pears in a skillet with orange juice.
 Yes juice!
 The juice cooks the pears to a delicious softness, while the natural sugars in the juice and pear begin to caramelize as they cook.
 It also creates this caramel sauce to drizzle over the pears when you serve them.

 Use a nonstick skillet of course.
 Teflon is fine and works, but make sure yours is scratch free.
 Throw away those scratched Teflon pans, they aren't healthy!
 I really like ceramic nonstick pans like this one from GreenPan.
 The ceramic doesn't scratch so I can use metal spatulas, and it's slick and slidey just like a nonstick should be.

 Tasty fruit just wasn't enough, so I added a dollop of fat-free Greek yogurt.
-The creaminess is what my mouth needed and then tang of the yogurt, with the sweet of the fruit is divine.
+The creaminess is what my mouth needed and the tang of the yogurt, with the sweet of the fruit, is divine.
 Enjoy!

 - 4 pears

-- Slice pears lengthwise and remove seeds with a spoon.
+- Slice pears lengthwise and remove seeds with a spoon or melon-baller.
 Place pears, sliced side up, in a large nonstick skillet over medium-high heat with orange juice and light brown sugar.
 Cover pan with lid or aluminum foil and simmer until pears begin to soften, about 5 min.
 Remove lid, turn pears over and simmer another 2 min.

 Just a little treat won't hurt!
-I really won't.
+It really won't.
 It's all about portion control, and eating a balanced diet.
 So if your sweet tooth still strikes, here are some other favorites.

-Recipe by Tara Bench.
+Recipe by Tara Teaspoon.
 Photographs by Miki Duisterhof.
 Prop Styling by Jen Everett.
 Food Styling by Jee Levin.
-Originally published Nov 2009 in Ladies’ Home Journal
+Originally published in LHJ 11/09